 UM News has provided a detailed story of the Pre-Conference Briefing.
 See 'Foretase of what's on the table at GC2020.'

 The Holston Conference delegation to General Conference includes six clergy, six lay members, and four alternates.
 General Conference will be held May 5-15 at Minneapolis Convention Center.

 Annette Spence is editor of The Call, the Holston Conference newspaper.

-The Holston Conference delegation to General Conference 2020 has issued the following letter in response to the document Protocol of Reconciliation & Grace Through Separation.
-Dear Members and Friends of the Holston Conference, By now, many of ...
+January 4, 2020 The Holston Conference delegation to General Conference 2020 has issued the following letter in response to the document Protocol of Reconciliation & Grace Through Separation.
+Dear Members and Friends of the Holston Conference, ...